Shahitha-Banu/YouTube-Data-Harvesting-and-Warehousing/README.md

 5. Query the SQL data warehouse:
 	 SQL queries are used to retrive the data for the given perticular scenario.

+Work flow:
+1. The user has to give a valid channel ID in the given text box.

+2. On click of the button "collect and store", the data is fetched from the Youtube using the API key and it is stored in the MongoDB repository.
+Either if the channel ID given is already stored, or for an invalid channel ID a proper message will be popped.

+3. On click of the button "Generate", the channel table, playlist table, videos table and comment table will be created.

+4. The entire table can be viewed using the tab created for the purpose.

+5. The recommended 10 queries has been created as a drop down list, the user can select any query to view the result.

 Disclaimer:
 	 Respecting YouTube's terms and conditions, the data has been collected ethically and has not been misused anywhere during the entire process.